datahub-project/datahub/metadata-ingestion/s3-ingestion.md

 ## Adding a Glue ingestion source

-Having crawler our data in Glue, the next step is to ingest our Glue metadata into DataHub.
+Having crawled our data in Glue, the next step is to ingest our Glue metadata into DataHub.

 To add a Glue ingestion source, first make sure you have DataHub running already and have already installed the CLI (see [here](../metadata-ingestion/README.md) for installation instructions).